Computing multiplicity sequences: Introduction

 The {\it multiplicity sequence} of an arbitrary ideal $I$ in $R$ is a sequence of $d+1$ non-negative integers corresponding to the leading coefficients of the second sum transform of the bivariate Hilbert polynomial of the standard bigraded algebra

-This sequence was defined by Gaffney and Gassler \cite{GG} in the analytic case, and by Achilles and Manaresi \cite{AM2} in full generality.
+This sequence is a particular case of the multiplicities defined by Kleiman and Thorup in \cite[\S 8]{KT}, and it was also considered by Gaffney and Gassler \cite{GG} in the analytic case, and by Achilles and Manaresi \cite{AM2} in our general setting.
 In the recent work \cite{PTUV}, Polini, Trung, Ulrich, and Validashti extended Rees' Theorem to arbitrary ideals without the need for localizations, by using multiplicity sequences.
 More precisely, they show that if $R$ is formally equidimensional, then ideals $I\subseteq J$ have the same integral closure if and only if their multiplicity sequences agree (the forward direction was previously obtained by Ciuperc\u{a} in \cite{Ciu}).
 Furthermore, the authors of \cite{PTUV} develop a PSID for arbitrary ideals using the multiplicity sequence, demonstrating the importance of this invariant.

 The main goal of the {\tt MultiplicitySequence} package in \texttt{Macaulay2} \cite{GS} is to compute the multiplicity sequence of graded ideals in standard graded rings over a field.
 Two strategies have currently been implemented for doing so: the first one is based on the definition via the bivariate Hilbert polynomial of $\G$, and the second strategy is based on the technique of general elements, cf. \cite[Theorem 4.1]{AM2}.
-Finally, the package also includes a number of methods relating to multiplicities and integral dependence, which have been adapted to the case of monomial ideals.
+Finally, the package also includes a number of methods related to multiplicities and integral dependence, which have been adapted to the case of monomial ideals.